Yacht Club Terrace

 There is no meaningful support in the public remarks for a meeting room/conference room feature.
 With only 2 of 20 MLS listings checking MEEROO and no corroborating descriptions, this appears unverified and likely incorrect.

 Walking/jogging-path access is clearly supported in the public remarks.
-Listings mention "walking paths" and a "pathway around for exercise," which fits the jogging/walking-path definition, and the MLS history shows 12/20 listings with the feature.
-The evidence appears repeated across multiple agents and not limited to a single description.
+Several listings mention "walking paths" and a "pathway around for exercise," which is a direct match to the feature definition.
+The repeated references suggest this is a shared community amenity.

 No analysis available